 Check out BarBend‘s video tutorial on how to master the pull-up.

 While there are many ways to perform pull-ups, the following is a step-by-step guide for performing a strict bodyweight pull-up.

 Step 1 — Establish Your Grip

 Start by assuming a pronated grip (palms facing away from you) on a bar with your hands slightly wider than shoulder-width apart.
 Be sure to hang at the bottom of the pull-up freely.
-You should be able to have your head in between your biceps with the elbows fully extended.
+You should be able to have your head in between your biceps with your elbows fully extended.

 Form Tip: Brace your core so that your entire body is set for the pull.

-Step 2 — Set The Back
+Step 2 — Set Your Back

 Step 4 — Stabilize and Descend